 We want to be Better Men, that’s why we created Stone Circle.

 Every day we try to do something positive and challenging to make ourselves better than we were.
 Most weekends we can be found out in the Wild somewhere, you can see some of our exploits on our ‘Two Men in the Wild‘ site.

-We believe that being out in nature, learning some of the ancient skills that our ancestors took for granted, being Men in the Wild, is what keeps us sane.
+We believe that being out in nature and learning some of the ancient skills that our ancestors took for granted is what keeps us sane.

 Then we go home, back to Modern Life, where we are able to be productive, positive and supportive Men.
 We wouldn’t have it any other way.

-We also pass on our learning in how to make the most of being out in nature at different times of the year, to be comfortable in the Wild in all its seasons and in every type of weather that the British Isles have to offer.
+We also explore how to make the most of being out in nature at different times of the year, to be at ease in the Wild in all its seasons, and prepared for every type of weather.

-We start by helping Men to become comfortable with being in nature, spending time ‘under canvas’, getting the hang of the basics so that they are absolutely comfortable making a shelter and fire, cooking a meal and all the little things that make the difference between and ordeal and an adventure.
+We start by helping Men to become comfortable with ‘being in nature’, spending time ‘under canvas’ and getting the hang of the basics so that they feel able to escape completely.

-We ask Men to do these two steps with us first, so that they can come on any future Adventures self-sufficient and prepared, able to join with other men as a group to spend a weekend with us, learning, exploring, contributing and unwinding.
+We ask Men to learn these basics with us first so that they can join us on future Adventures, self-sufficient and prepared, able to join with other Men as a group; to spend a weekend with us, learning, exploring, contributing and unwinding.

 The table below gives the dates and locations of the next four weekends, the full list of dates is available on the ‘Come with us.’ page.